 Judy Brown was born in Cheshire.
-She grew up in Northumberland and Cumbria, and studied English at Cambridge and Newcastle-upon-Tyne.
-She has worked as a lawyer both in London and, from the early 1990’s, in Hong Kong.
+She grew up in Northumberland and Cumbria and studied English at Cambridge and Newcastle-upon-Tyne.
+She has worked as a lawyer in London and, in the early 1990s, in Hong Kong.
 Her pamphlet, Pillars of Salt (Templar Poetry, 2006), won the Templar Pamphlet Competition.
 She received the Poetry Society’s Hamish Canham Prize, and won the Poetry London Competition and the Manchester Poetry Prize.
-Judy’s first poetry collection, Loudness (Seren, 2011), was shortlisted for the Forward Prize for best first collection and the Fenton Aldeburgh Prize.
-Her most recent collection, Crowd Sensations (Seren, 2016) is a Poetry Book Society Recommendation and has been shortlisted for the Ledbury Forte Second Collection Prize.
-Judy now works as a freelance tutor and mentor, gives Poetry Surgeries in Derby for the Poetry Society and is a Royal Literary Fund Associate Fellow.
+Judy’s first poetry collection, Loudness (Seren, 2011), was shortlisted for the Forward Prize for Best First Collection and the Fenton Aldeburgh Prize.
+Her most recent collection, Crowd Sensations (Seren, 2016) is a Poetry Book Society Recommendation and was shortlisted for the Ledbury Forte Second Collection Prize.
+Judy now works as a freelance tutor and mentor and gives Poetry Surgeries in London and online for the Poetry Society.